Young Dillinger

 Young Dillinger is a 1965 gangster film directed by Terry O. Morse.
 It stars Nick Adams as the notorious criminal John Dillinger, and co-stars Robert Conrad, John Ashley and Mary Ann Mobley.

 Plot

 With help from Elaine, his girlfriend, young John Dillinger breaks into her father's safe.
 They are caught, but Dillinger takes the rap by himself.

 In prison, he meets Pretty Boy Floyd and Baby Face Nelson, who join Dillinger's gang after he masterminds a prison break.
-Elaine goes along, but when she becomes pregnant and is rejected by Dillinger, she rats him out to the FBI.
+The gang goes on a years-long crime spree, robbing banks and armored cars.
+Elaine goes along, but she becomes pregnant and is wounded in a shootout.
+Dillinger in forced to leave her behind, and she rats him out to the FBI in order to prevent the authorities from taking her baby.